 Whether you are a SAS code creator, a blogger, a technical writer, an editor-in-chief, an executive, a secretary, a developer or programmer in any programming language or simply someone who uses computer or hand-held device for writing, you need to read this blog post – your life is about to change forever!

 Did you know that you can use a web browser as a SAS code editor?
-I’m not talking about browser-based SAS programming interfaces like SAS University Edition or SAS Studio; these are full-blown applications.
+I’m not talking about browser-based SAS programming interfaces like SAS Studio, a full-blown application.
 I’m talking about converting a regular web browser into a “notepad” where you can type, display, and save your SAS code.
 Or non-SAS code.
 Or practically anything.
 And you don’t even have to be connected to the Internet to use this browser functionality.

 Converting a web browser into a notepad

 This trick works with most modern browsers:

 It will not work on Internet Explorer 11.